Topological recursion for Kadomtsev-Petviashvili tau functions of hypergeometric type: Loop equations

 \subsection{Linear and quadratic loop equations and the space \texorpdfstring{$\hat{\Xi}$}{Xihat}}

 Assume that the series $z=z(X)$ has a positive radius of convergence.
 Let $\Sigma$ be the Riemann surface of $z=z(X)$.

-Abusing notation, we denote by $Q(z)$ the analytic extension of the function $Q(z)$ defined in Equation~\eqref{eq:Qfunction}, and we assume that it has a finite number of zeroes that we denote by $p_1,\ldots,p_N$.
+Abusing notation, we denote by $Q(z)$ the analytic extension of the function $Q(z)$ defined in Equation~\eqref{eq:Qfunction}, and recall that it has a finite number of zeros that we denote by $p_1,\ldots,p_N$.
 Let $\sigma_i$ be the deck transformation of $X$ at $z\to p_i$ on $\Sigma$.
-Throughout this section we assume that all zeroes of $Q$ (and, therefore, the critical points of the analytic extension of $X$ to a function on $\Sigma$) are simple.
+Throughout this section we assume that all zeros of $Q$ (and, therefore, the critical points of the analytic extension of $X$ to a function on $\Sigma$) are simple.

 We use the functions

 rather than $H_{g,n}$ or

 in order to reformulate the loop equations.
 Also, abusing the terminology a little bit, we often say that the $n$-point functions $H_{g,n}$ satisfy the loop equations rather than $\omega_{g,n}$.